colinfaivre/dotfiles/nvim/.config/nvim/README.md

 - add keybindings to replace ctl+w on split window default keybindings for no conflicts with tmux close window
 - search in file better with "/" or telescope ?
 - add something to get matching pair character when typing the first ?
-- add limits for the cursor not to be completely on top or bottom of the file
 - remap caps lock to escape ?
 - open a file on split window ?
-- write bash scripts to replace "init my dev machine" repo

 ## Netrw
 [netrw doc](https://neovim.io/doc/user/pi_netrw.html)